In vitamin B12 history, Dorothy Hodgkin won the Nobel Price in Chemistry for showing vitamin B12’s 3 dimensional structure

 Before there was any known cure, pernicious anemia was fatal.
 It was like cancer.

 Turning points came when intrinsic factor was discovered, followed by the identification of vitamin B12.
-The discovery that people with pernicious anemia could be cured by eating quantities of raw liver was a huge step forward.
+Prior to that, the discovery that people with pernicious anemia could be cured by eating quantities of raw liver was a huge step forward.
 Except, raw liver was a rather unpalatable cure.
 Today, the list of vitamin B12 foods is rich and appetizing.

 The fact B12 deficiency was known to be accompanied by nerve/neuropsychiatric problems was entirely overshadowed by the blood disorder, anemia.
 The belief was that without large blood cells, there was no B12 deficiency.